carter2099/dsa.rb/README.md

 # ruby-dsa
-A test suite to practice implementations of core algorithms.
+A test suite to practice implementations of core algorithms in ruby.